mjordan/ocr_rest/README.md

-# Overview
+# Overview and Usage

 A simple OCR service over REST.
 A typical workflow is to PUT the image to the server, then GET the OCRed output.
+Clients can then issue a DELETE request to remove the image file from the server.
 The OCR operation is performed during the GET requests, so those requests can take a few seconds to complete.

 Image files to be OCRed are PUT to the server using requests similar to the following (using curl as an example HTTP agent), which include the path to the file in the request URL: